tomerlichtash/mels-loop/public/content/docs/mels-hack/index.en.md

 All this is possible, but we still don't know where the JUMP instruction takes its operand from.
 We know that the operand's value must be 0 and it should be ready.
 The address span `(A)` indeed contains 0, but in the part of the story that describes the architecture of RPC-4000, does the author mention an option of the data address field doubling as an instruction address.
 The JUMP instruction could take its value from some register, but that 0 would have to be stored there beforehand, giving Nather a screaming clue that some operation was being set up.

 Not only did I gloss over this part of the process for 30 years - I also ignored the absence from this part of the story, of the unique addressing mode described above.
-You know, the one that included the next instruciton address in every instruction(!).
-Was that part of the instruction affected in the overflow?
+You know, the one that included the next instruction address in every instruction(!).
+Was that part of affected in the overflow?
 Was there any relationship between the JUMP opcode and the `(A)` or `(N)` fields?

 ### The Unpleasant Truth

-After demoting myself from 'computer guy' to 'guy who likes computers', I took the basic step required to understand Mel's hack: I looked up the [RPC-4000 manual](http://www.bitsavers.org/pdf/royalPrecision/RPC-4000/RPC-4000_Programming_Manual.pdf).
+After demoting myself from 'computer guy' to 'guy who likes computers', I took the basic step required to understand Mel's hack: looking up the [RPC-4000 manual](http://www.bitsavers.org/pdf/royalPrecision/RPC-4000/RPC-4000_Programming_Manual.pdf).
 It didn't take much browsing to hit a figure that disspelled all my doubts.

 ![RPC 4000 Instruction format](https://res.cloudinary.com/dcajl1s6a/image/upload/v1654892829/mels-hack/RPC_4000_Instruction_ypjaii.png)